 - CPL: Even better than cost per click is cost per lead, which pays a flat fee per lead acquired.
 This measures what an advertiser spends to not only get people to see and click their advertisement, but to become a lead by filling out a sign-up form or providing some other sort of information.

 - CPS: Cost per sale is similar to cost per lead, but usually is paid as a percentage of the sale amount.
 This measures the value of an ad and a customer, as cost per sale can provide advertisers with important data on customer lifetime value and average order value.

 - CPA: The holy grail is cost per action, also known as cost per conversion (and sometimes called cost per acquisition).
 These actions can be installs, purchases, registrations, subscriptions, form fills, or some other action.
 At this point, you know what it costs to get consumers through your entire funnel — from seeing an advertisement (an impression) to clicking (CPC) then filling out a lead form (CPL) and making a purchase (CPS).
 When working with mobile-specific advertisements, it’s common to see Cost per Install (CPI) used instead of CPA, but they are basically the same thing: a flat fee per conversion, which in this case is an install.

 Performance marketing continues to climb at an impressive 10% each year.
-And Forrester predicts that will continue through at least 2020.
-So whether you’re just getting started in partner marketing or are refreshing your knowledge for the new year, TUNE is here to help with the industry’s most flexible platform.
-Sign up for your 30-day free trial today.
+And Forrester predicts that will continue for at least the next five years.
+So whether you’re just getting started in partner marketing or are refreshing your knowledge for the new year, TUNE is here to help with the industry’s most flexible white label platform.
+Request your consultation today.